dmartzol/hmm/README.md

-# Fictional account managing system for a Hackerspace/Makerspace
+# Account management system for a fictional Hackerspace/Makerspace